rebeccabilbro/rebeccabilbro.github.io/_posts/2018-6-13-xgboost-and-yellowbrick.md

 Clearly we still have some class imbalance issues with our particular dataset, even after binning the rare hands together into a single 'flush or better' class.
 But hopefully we've seen an effective and efficient workflow for testing out the efficacy of a prototype model and using Yellowbrick to visualize the results.

-I was really impressed when I discovered that Yellowbrick worked with `xgboost` out-of-the-box thanks to Tianqi's sklearn wrapper.
+I was really impressed when I discovered that Yellowbrick worked with `xgboost` out-of-the-box thanks to Tianqi's sklearn wrapper (thanks also to my colleagues [Carlo Mazzaferro](https://github.com/carlomazzaferro) and [Ian Ozsvald](https://github.com/ianozsvald) for sharing their experimentations with Yellowbrick).
 If you know of other machine learning libraries that have sklearn wrappers (I'm thinking of Keras and Gensim, but I'm sure there are others), I would love to see whether Yellowbrick can be used with them for evaluation as well!